astronomer/airflow-guides/guides/airflow-datasets.md

 - Airflow scheduling concepts.
 See [Scheduling and Timetables in Airflow](https://www.astronomer.io/guides/scheduling-in-airflow/).
 - Creating dependencies between DAGs.
 See [Cross-DAG Dependencies](https://www.astronomer.io/guides/cross-dag-dependencies/).

-## Dataset Concepts
+## Dataset concepts

-Airflow's datasets feature allows you to define datasets in your Airflow environment and use them to create dependencies between DAGs.
-You can define a dataset by instantiating the `Dataset` class and providing a URI.
+You can define datasets in your Airflow environment and use them to create dependencies between DAGs.
+To define a dataset, instantiate the `Dataset` class and provide a URI to the dataset.
 The URI can be any string, including an arbitrary name.

-Then you can reference the dataset in a task by providing it to the `outlets` parameter. `outlets` is part of the `BaseOperator`, so it is available to every Airflow operator.
-Defining an outlet tells Airflow that that task updates that dataset.
+You can reference the dataset in a task by passing it to the `outlets` parameter. `outlets` is part of the `BaseOperator`, so it's available to every Airflow operator.
+Defining an `outlet` tells Airflow that the task updates the given dataset.

 ```python
 from airflow import DAG, Dataset